AleksejDix/allyship.dev/apps/allystudio/src/components/page/README.md

 10. Always maintain the multi-layered security approach (UI, state machine, actor function, database)
 11. Log potential security violations for monitoring and auditing
 12. Verify that the hostname of a page always matches the hostname of its parent website
+13. Use React.memo for components to prevent unnecessary re-renders
+14. Split complex components into smaller focused ones to allow selective updates
+15. Use selectors with Object.is comparison to prevent state thrashing

 ## Accessibility